-Flexible configuration, re-usability, ready to use templates and configuration wizards are all typical of cloud-based solutions, which aim to simplify the process of launching and supporting new products and value-added services (VAS) from third parties.
+Flexible configuration, re-usability, ready to use templates and configuration wizards are all typical of cloud-based solutions such as cloud BSS and cloud OSS, which aim to simplify the process of launching and supporting new products and value-added services (VAS) from third parties.
 They also allow organizations to learn from best practices, operational procedures and well-proven business models.

 The Benefits of Moving BSS/OSS into the Cloud